Cybersecurity (Information, Network, and Computer Security), M.S.

 - Students with a GPA below 2.85 may, at the discretion of the dean, be asked to take the GRE or other diagnostic tests.
 Admission will be based upon consideration of test results, previous academic performance, and related employment, if applicable.

-Students with an insufficient background for admission into the Information, Network, and Computer Security M.S. program may be required to take up to 32 credits from the list of waivable and prerequisite courses listed below.
+- Students with an insufficient background for admission into the Cybersecurity program may be required to take up to 32 credits from the list of waivable and prerequisite courses listed below.

 - CSCI 502 Computer Programming I (3 credits)